 As for pupil-level characteristics, there are few clear trends.
 The inclusion of baseline test scores likely absorbs much of the information these additional observables provide.
 While it is easy to see that older pupils tend to perform better at maths, being female is associated with higher scores only for familiar word reading.
 Asset ownership is only positively associated with performance in listening comprehension, reading comprehension, and word problems.
 See Table 9 below.

-&lt;sup>20 As with the repeated cross-sectional method, we use STATA's -reg- command to run our model, clustering at the school level and reporting robust standard errors.
+As with the repeated cross-sectional method, we use STATA's -reg- command to run our model, clustering at the school level and reporting